zvercodebender/community-plugins/deployit-cloud-plugins/bring-your-own-cloud-plugin/README.md

 ## Usage ##

 The BYOC plugin extends on the cloud plugin in Deployit and is configured in a similar manner.
-For information on the cloud plugin, please see the [cloud plugin manual](http://docs.xebialabs.com/releases/3.9/cloud-plugin/cloudPluginManual.html).
+For information on the cloud plugin, please see the [cloud plugin manual](http://docs.xebialabs.com/releases/latest/cloud-plugin/cloudPluginManual.html).

 The BYOC plugin adds the following types:

 * `byoc.HostTemplate`, a host template that allows specifying a `createCommand` and `destroyCommand` and a `workingDirectory` where to execute them.
 * `byoc.EnvironmentTemplate`, an environment template that contains, among others, hosts created by a BYOC host template.
+The BYOC environment template also supports other host templates, such as the EC2 or vSphere templates.

 The `createCommand` and `destroyCommand` on a host template are executed in the `workingDirectory` **locally on the Deployit server**.
-Commands are literal strings and do not support OS-specific special characters.
+Commands are literal strings and do not support OS-specific special characters such as `&&`.
 To execute multiple commands, create a script, place it on the Deployit server and invoke it from the host template.

 ## Freemarker variables ##